chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 ## What Can be Done About This?

 ARM is up for sale, no question in that.
 Ideally, no chip manufacturer should buy ARM.
 If regulators think that Nvidia and ARM are not competitors and the deal will go fine, they will be up for a sucker punch.
-Regulators should ideally block this deal, but we all know how they powerful they are against commercial interests.
+Regulators should ideally block this deal, but we all know how powerful they are against commercial interests.
 ARM should probably be acquired by a software first company like Google, Microsoft or IBM.
 Microsoft and IBM/RedHat are a great fit because of their focus on open source<span class="margin-toggle sidenote-number"></span><span class="sidenote">Can't believe how things have changed for open source and MSFT/IBM.
 Topic for another day.</span> and compute on cloud.

 If Nvidia-ARM deal does go through, rest of the technology community<span class="margin-toggle sidenote-number"></span><span class="sidenote">Starting with smart phone ecosystem (Google, Apple, Samsung) and academic institutions.</span> should invest hard into [RISC-V](https://en.wikipedia.org/wiki/RISC-V), a truly open source alternative to ARM.
 Industry is likely to be set back by a few years because RISC-V doesn't have parity with ARM.
 As ARM becomes closed over the years, we can be pretty sure that people will find ways to make RISC-V better.